Head of Inspection and Assessment, Children’s Services Regulation, Quality Assurance.

 - Work closely with relevant Managers within the agency’s different directorates to ensure a seamless and integrated approach to regulation, business partnering and other functions within Tusla.

-- Lead the effective management and delivery of organisational change programmes, and organisational re-design as appropriate, for staff within the various teams.
+- Lead the effective management and delivery of organisational change programs, and organisational re-design as appropriate, for staff within the various teams.

 - Ensuring and driving consistency in practice and judgement within inspection and assessment.